Cameron Douglas: Drug dealing and conviction

 On January 27, 2010, Douglas pleaded guilty to conspiracy to distribute drugs and heroin possession after his girlfriend had smuggled heroin hidden inside an electric toothbrush and passed it on to him while he was under house arrest.
 On April 20, 2010, Douglas was sentenced to five years in prison for possessing heroin and dealing large amounts of methamphetamine and cocaine out of a New York hotel room.
 Michael Douglas publicly assumed blame for "being a bad father" but said that without prison intervention, Cameron "was going to be dead or somebody was gonna kill him.
 I think he has a chance to start a new life, and he knows that."

 In October 2011, Douglas pleaded guilty to possessing drugs in prison.
-On December 21, 2011, he was sentenced to an additional 4 years in prison for this charge.
 In December 2012, his leg was broken by another inmate.
-In January 2013, Douglas was again found to have drugs in his system while in prison in Loretto, Pennsylvania.
-He failed a urinalysis and was sent to segregated housing.
 On April 15, 2013, his extended prison sentence was affirmed by the Second U.S. Circuit Court of Appeals.
 The Supreme Court denied his final appeal on January 13, 2014.